 The data represents the U.S. Dollar value of product exported from the United States to the Republic of Cuba under the TSREEA.
-The data does not include transportation charges, bank charges, or other costs associated with exports from the United States to the Republic of Cuba.
-The government of the Republic of Cuba reports unverifiable data that includes transportation charges, bank charges, and other costs.
+The data does not include transportation charges, bank charges, or other costs associated with exports; the government of the Republic of Cuba reports unverifiable data that includes transportation charges, bank charges, and other costs.